nikhil-sethi/xflrpy/README.md

 ## Cite
-If you find the work useful in your own projects or research, consider citing it!
+If you find the work useful in your own projects or research, consider [citing](CITATION.cff) it!
 It'll help the software reach other researchers and keep your conscience clear.

+If you're more interested, checkout the [Why](why.md) and [How](how.md) of this project.

 ## Bonus Gif for scrolling
 ![](200w.gif)